Searchie Review: The Easiest Platform for Course & Memberships $29/month & up

 There are a handful of integrations built into Searchie.

 For most other integrations, you have to go through Zapier.
-There are no webhooks available to integrate directly with your WordPress plugins or other Software as a Service provider.
+There are no webhooks available to integrate directly with your WordPress plugins or other Software as a Service providers.

 The Searchie integration with Zapier works very well and is rather complete.
 I’m able to integrate with ThriveCart for my cart service.
 I also use Zapier with Wishlist Member and FluentCRM (my email service).